 Police officers at the scene of an accident are quite good at piecing together everything that happened before, during, and following a truck accident.
 But that’s not all.
 Accident reconstruction experts and other specialists can weigh in with their data as well.

-Meanwhile, your attorney – preferably Cliff or Hannah from the Cardone Law Firm – will sift through the evidence and data available to get a full understanding of happened and who was at fault.
+Meanwhile, your attorney – preferably Cliff from the Cardone Law Firm – will sift through the evidence and data available to get a full understanding of happened and who was at fault.
 Speculating, though, and discussing your ideas with police officers, insurance adjusters, and other individuals can put you in bad standing.

 4. Avoid Discussing Your Truck Accident With Anyone Other Than Your Lawyer